-And it makes me smile to think that even John the Baptist had questions about who Jesus was… and what he should do about it.
+It makes me smile to think that even John the Baptist had questions about who Jesus was… and what he should do about it.
 And if John had questions, I guess it’s OK for us to have them too.
 But you know what really makes me smile?
-It’s the thought of my dad… and Richie… and a whole host of others whom we’ve loved and lost crossing the threshold from this life to the next, some who were believers and others who may have been more stubborn, having all of their questions resolved in an eye blink—when they’re transformed from one degree of glory to another—as they enter God’s kingdom.
+It’s the thought of all of those who’ve gone before us crossing the threshold from this life to the next, some who were believers and others who may have been more stubborn, having all of their questions resolved in an eye blink—when they were transformed from one degree of glory to another—as they entered God’s kingdom.
 What precisely does that look like?
 I can only imagine.
 I believe that Jesus, through the parables, has painted us a picture of what the kingdom of heaven looks like, though we can only see it “through a glass, darkly” (1 Cor.
 13:12 KJV).
-But while we have life and breath within us, it’s up to us to do our part in helping to bring about God’s kingdom here on earth… and in so doing, ready ourselves for entry into the heavenly kingdom that has been prepared for us by our Savior.
+But while we have life and breath within us, we must seek first the kingdom of God, and undertake the hard work of helping to bring it about here on earth… and in so doing, ready ourselves for entry into the heavenly kingdom that has been prepared for us by our Savior.

-I’d like to share the video of a song entitled “I Can Only Imagine,” written by Bart Millard of the band “Mercy Me” on the occasion of his own father’s death.
-The song helps me visualize—albeit through a glass darkly—what it must be like to cross the threshold from this life to the next, and be changed from glory into glory, so that we may be made worthy for the Kingdom.
+Here’s a video of a song entitled “I Can Only Imagine” written by Bart Millard of the band “Mercy Me” on the occasion of his father’s death.
+The song helps me visualize—albeit through a glass darkly—what it must be like to cross the threshold from this life to the next, and be changed from glory into glory, in order to be made worthy for the Kingdom.
 Perhaps it will do the same for you.